greyspectrum/sesame/README.md

 Credit to Micah Lee for the passphrase generator and to the EFF for their word list.

-**Warning: sesame is a toy in active development, written by someone you don't know on the internet.
-Don't use sesame for anything that actually matters.**
+**Warning: sesame is a toy, in active development, written by someone you don't know on the internet.
+Do not use sesame for anything that actually matters.**

 ## Installation